Phillips Ranch, Pomona, California

-Phillips Ranch is a master-planned community, first developed by Louis Lesserin 1965.
+Phillips Ranch is a master-planned community, first developed by Louis Lesser in 1965.
 It is located in the southwestern portion of the city limits of Pomona, in Los Angeles County, California.
 It is located near the Pomona Freeway (SR 60), the Orange Freeway (SR 57), and the Chino Valley Freeway (SR 71).
 The zip code serving the neighborhood is 91766.
-Phillips Ranch is 4 miles southwest of downtown Pomona, and is mostly working to upper-middle class in a very diverse community.
+Phillips Ranch is 4 miles southwest of downtown Pomona, and is mostly working to upper-middle class in a generally diverse community.
 Many residents use "Phillips Ranch, CA" as a return address, which is an acceptable alternative to Pomona, CA, according to the United States Postal Service.
 Phillips Ranch is often referred to by its neighborhood name instead of by the city name.

 History

 Phillips Ranch is located on land which served as part of the ranch of Louis Phillips, who in 1864 acquired the southern end of the 22340 acre Rancho San Jose from two businessmen who had previously bought it from Ricardo Vejar.
 How much the very private Phillips’s fortune grew in these years is up for debate.
 In 1892, a reporter for the Pomona Progress interviewed Harris Newmark, who when asked, claimed unequivocally that the unassuming Phillips was the richest man in the county.